 This story of patience and perseverance is great for children ages 5 and up.

 Most of us have heard of the famous jazz musician Louis Armstrong, but did you know that his wife was also an accomplished musician?
 This bright and bold picture book explores the life of Lil Harden Armstrong, from her start playing music at church and at home to her career as a pianist, composer, and bandleader.
-Lil broke down barriers in jazz music at a time when a women’s place was considered to be only as a vocalist.
+Lil broke down barriers in jazz music at a time when a woman’s place was considered to be only as a vocalist.